Coriander Corner logo

 Beautifully served julienne salad with julienne vegetables and cubed chicken and sliced bacon.

-Salad Dressing
+Salad dressing

 • Vinaigrette: A classic choice, vinaigrettes are light and can range from simple (oil and vinegar) to more complex (adding mustard, herbs, or garlic); they add a tangy, bright flavor that enhances the freshness of the salad.

-• Balsamic Glaze or Reduction: A balsamic reduction offers a balance of sweet and tart flavors, adding a gourmet touch to the salad.
+• Balsamic glaze or reduction: A balsamic reduction offers a balance of sweet and tart flavors, adding a gourmet touch to the salad.

-• Caesar Dressing: If the salad includes chicken and parmesan, a Caesar dressing can be a fitting choice, adding a creamy, savory depth.
+• Caesar dressing: If the salad includes chicken and parmesan, a Caesar dressing can be a fitting choice, adding a creamy, savory depth.

 Beautifully served julienne salad with julienne vegetables and cubed chicken and sliced bacon.